Australian inquiry finds Morrison's secret ministries corroded trust | Politics

 Australian inquiry finds Morrison's secret ministries corroded trust

-Australia will introduce rules to increase transparency in ministerial appointments after an inquiry into secret ministerial appointments by then Prime Minister Scott Morrison found they corroded public trust in government.
+"As Prime Minister my awareness of issues regarding national security and the national interest was broader than that known to individual Ministers and certainly to the Inquiry," he said in a Facebook post.
+"This limits the ability for third parties to draw definitive conclusions on such matters."
 Bell recommended six changes, including legislation requiring public notice of ministerial appointments.
 Prime Minister Anthony Albanese said his government would adopt all six of the recommendations.

 Australia will introduce rules to increase transparency in ministerial appointments after an inquiry into secret ministerial appointments by then Prime Minister Scott Morrison found they corroded public trust in government.
 Morrison, who lost power in a general election in May, secretly accumulated five ministerial roles during the coronavirus pandemic: health, finance, treasury, resources and home affairs.